MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-hub.md

 ---
-title: Create reports based on datasets from different workspaces - Power BI
+title: Dataset hub
-description: Learn how you can share a dataset with users across the organization.
-Then they can build reports based on your dataset in their own workspaces.
+description: Learn how you can explore the datasets in your organization and their related reports.
 author: paulinbar
 ms.author: painbar
 ms.service: powerbi